 A Question About Beans

-Anne asked the following question in a comment posted on the Pinto Beans post in the Recipe section:
+Anne asked the following question in a comment posted on the Pint Beans post on my food blog, Franzisca's Pantry.
+I'm including her question here since my answer involves how the beans were grown:

 Hey Sharon,